audreylourdes/Audrey_Portfolio/index.md

   </div>
 </html>

 Now that all the correct pins are connected, I needed to install the required libraries.
 I then downloaded Adafruit SSD1306 and Adafruit GFX, which will control the OLED display through the ESP32.
-However, Adafruit SSD1306 was not the correct library needed, so instead, I downloaded a different library, the Adafruit SH110X.
-This library allowed me to display both words and images onto the OLED screen.
+These libraries allowed me to display both words and images onto the OLED screen.
 I then began to add to my code from my last milestone.

 ```arduino
 #include <SPI.h>